epykure/epyk-ui/README.md

 A module to link Python ecosystem to the JavaScript one.

+**Epyk Studio is a wrapper to simplify the use of this module with bespoke configuration / styles.
+You can download it [here](https://github.com/epykure/epyk-studio)**

 Presentation
 ================================
 The goal of Epyk is to ensure the implementation of a coherent system using a minimum of layers.